MaMpf-HD/mampf/README.md

 ```
 User.first.update(admin: true)
 ```
 That's it.
 Alle the rest can be done entirely via the GUI.
+In a production environment you might want to regularely delete upload caches `/usr/src/app/public/uploads/cache/*` and expired quizzes (`bundle exec rake cleanup:destroy_random_quizzes`).